odkr/pandoc-zotxt.lua/README.md

 ### The real-world test suite

-By default, the test suite neither connects to a Zotero desktop client instance nor to the Zotero Web API, but but uses canned responses.
-You can force the test suite to connect to a local Zotero database by:
+By default, the test suite neither connects to the Zotero desktop client nor to the Zotero Web API, but but uses canned responses.
+You can force the test suite to connect to the Zotero desktop client and the Web API respectively by:

 ```sh
     make test -e FILTER=./pandoc-zotxt.lua